• Recipes

 2 photos showing how to make fried rice and adding vegetables to pan.

 2. Add 2 more teaspoons of oil to the pan and bring up to temp.
-Add the vegetables and cook until lightly softened, 2 to 3 minutes.
-Create a hole in the center, and pour the soy sauce, toasted sesame oil, and red pepper flakes directly on the hot surface.
-Stir this into the vegetables.
+Add the vegetables and cook until lightly softened, 2-3 minutes.
+Create space in the center, and pour the soy sauce, toasted sesame oil, and red pepper flakes directly on the hot surface.
+Stir into the vegetables.

 2 photos showing adding Just Egg to pan and incorporating into fried rice.

 1. If using ½ cup or less of JUST Egg, you should have enough room to scramble it by pushing the veggies to the side.
 If making an egg-heavy fried rice, transfer the veggies to a plate so that you'll have more room (JUST egg is very liquid and will spread).
-Add the vegan egg to the skillet/wok and cook for about 1 minute, tossing and scrambling.
+Add the vegan egg to the pan/wok, and cook for about 1 minute, tossing and stirring occasionally.

 2. Mix the scrambled JUST Egg into the veggies.
-Add the green onion, return the rice to the pan, and stir.
-Taste and season with salt and pepper if desired.
+Add the green onion, return the rice to the pan, and combine.
+Taste and season with salt and pepper as needed.

 vegetable fried rice with edamame and Just Egg on a plate.